 3. Videos Are Tough to Distribute

 With the exception of a few major publications -- with content production budgets in the millions -- it's hard to crack the code of not only how to make great videos, but how to monetize them and use them to drive leads, customers, and revenue.

-And now that more people are jumping on the video content creation bandwagon, search engines and social networks are getting saturated with more videos to compete against.
+Plus, now that more people are jumping on the video content creation bandwagon, search engines and social networks are getting saturated with more videos to compete against.

-So, we suggest creating multimedia content that serves a variety of purposes on a variety of different platforms.
+We suggest creating multimedia content that serves a variety of purposes on a variety of different platforms.
 For example, keyword-specific blog posts and YouTube videos might quickly rank in Google and YouTube searches, to help drive visitors to landing pages and lead forms that help brands start selling.
 On the other hand, entertaining, short-form videos on Facebook and Instagram will help spread a brand's message and attract more people to a website down the line.

 Make specific types of videos for specific platforms in the same way you would for different types of written content.
 That way, the videos you create will have specific goals in mind -- for example, video views, video view rate, or website clicks -- that you can measure and iterate on.

 Videos achieve outcomes on social media that written content might not, and written content can achieve search engine rankings that videos might not.
 The best scenario is to create both types of content -- along with multimedia content -- to meet audiences' ever-changing preferences, and to attract visitors and leads throughout the marketing funnel.